Dictanova/generator-angular-components/README.md

  ´   `  |° ´ Y `

 You're using the fantastic AngularComponents generator.
 [?]
 What do you want to call your library?
-Antoine's library [?]
-What prefix do you want for your library? (ui.mylib) ui.ant
+My Angular components library [?]
+What prefix do you want for your library? (ui.mylib)

 ```